-If you need to do a lot of resource-intensive work, such as photo and video editing, audio, or graphic design, then the 16-inch MacBook Pro is probably your best bet.
-However, for most people, the cost may be an issue, and the MacBook Air is very affordable and still a great machine to get most tasks done for the average user.
+If you need to do a lot of resource-intensive work, such as photo and video editing, audio, or graphic design, then the 13-inch MacBook Pro is probably your best bet.
+This is especially true since the 13-inch MacBook Pro is not that much more expensive than the MacBook Air.

 Pro power or affordability?

-Despite the higher price tag, we think the 16-inch MacBook Pro is the better buy, that is, if you can afford it and need to do resource-intensive work on it.
+Despite the slightly higher price tag, we think the 13-inch MacBook Pro is the better buy, especially if you don't mind paying more and need to do some resource-intensive work on it.
 This would include heavy photo and video editing, graphic design, audio, and even gaming.
 Otherwise, then we believe that the MacBook Air is good enough for most people, as it can handle pretty much everything else just fine.

 |Colors||Silver and Space Gray||Gold, Silver, and Space Gray|